Skip to main content

 Fires when brightness of app host platform has changed.

-def page_resize(e):
+def page_resized(e):

-print("New page size:", page.window_width, page.window_height)
+print("New page size:", page.window.width, page.window_height)

 on_route_change